Use of bundles of locally convex spaces in problems of convergence of semigroups of operators defined on different Banach spaces. Applications to spectral stability problems: Introduction

-A similar and more important global correlation between $\mf{M}$ and $\mf{E}$, this time for the case in which the topology on each stalk $\mf{M}_{x}$ is that of the pointwise convergence instead of the compact convergence, is that encoded in \eqref{18112502} in the definition of ``invariant'' $\left(\Theta,\mc{E},\mu\right)-$structures, see Definition \ref{17161902}, for a similar definition see Definition \ref{10282712}.
-This conclude the discussion about the relationship between the topologies on $\mf{M}$ and $\mf{E}$, in particular between those on $\mf{B}$ and $\mf{E}$ \footnote{ Indeed it is sufficient to take $Y=\{pt\}$ i.e. one point. }
+A similar and more important global correlation between $\mf{M}$ and $\mf{E}$, this time for the case in which the topology on each stalk $\mf{M}_{x}$ is that of the pointwise convergence instead of the compact convergence, is that encoded in \eqref{18112502} in the definition of invariant $\left(\Theta,\mc{E},\mu\right)-$structures provided in Def. \ref{17161902}.
+This closes the discussion about the relationship between the topologies on $\mf{M}$ and $\mf{E}$, in particular between those on $\mf{B}$ and $\mf{E}$ \footnote{ Indeed it is sufficient to take $Y=\{pt\}$ i.e. one point space.}